- Current Funding Opportunities

 Should the recipient have a question as to whether OJP would consider a particular agreement with a third party a subaward ("subgrant"), or instead would consider it a procurement contract under the award, the recipient is to seek clarification from OJP.

 OJP is providing guidance to its recipients (and subrecipients) as to what -- for purposes of federal grants administrative requirements -- OJP considers a subaward ("subgrant") under an OJP award, and what OJP instead considers a procurement contract under an OJP award.
-This guidance, which will be updated and expanded as needed, will be accessible through the OJP Funding Resource Center (currently at https://ojp.gov/funding/index.htm).
+This guidance, which will be updated and expanded as needed, is accessible online at https://ojp.gov/training/subawards-procurement.htm.